 - A. Meetings of the Faculty Senate and its standing committees are open meetings.
-Speaking privileges before the Faculty Senate shall be granted to anyone recognized by the President of the body, or whose right to speak is supported by a majority vote of the body.
-The University President and the President of the Washburn Student Government Association (W.S.G.A.) shall have the right to speak before the Faculty Senate. - B. All actions of the Faculty Senate require the presence of a quorum, defined as at least half the elected senators.

-- C. Actions of the Faculty Senate will be taken by majority vote of senators present except for amendments to the Senate Constitution as described in Section VII.
-Proxy voting shall not be allowed. - D. Agenda items can originate with a Faculty Senator, the Executive Committee, a member of University Executive staff, or through the governance process of the academic units.
-Any member of the faculty or person in the university community can propose agenda items to the above list to be sponsored for consideration by the Faculty Senate. - E. Each matter considered as new business shall be presented to the Faculty Senate as an agenda item in the form of two readings that may not occur on the same date.
+Speaking privileges before the Faculty Senate shall be granted to anyone recognized by the President of the Faculty Senate, or whose right to speak is supported by a majority vote of the Faculty Senate.
+The University President and the President of WSGA shall have the right to speak before the Faculty Senate. - B. All actions of the Faculty Senate require the presence of a quorum, defined as at least half the elected Senators. - C. Actions of the Faculty Senate will be taken by majority vote of Senators present except for amendments to the Senate Constitution as described in Section VII.
+Proxy voting shall not be allowed. - D. Agenda items can originate with a Faculty Senator, the Executive Committee, or a member of University Executive Staff; or through the governance process of the academic units.
+Any member of the Faculty or person in the University community can propose agenda items to the above list to be sponsored for consideration by the Faculty Senate. - E. Each matter considered as new business shall be presented to the Faculty Senate as an agenda item in the form of two readings that may not occur on the same date.
 The first presentation of the matter shall be considered its first reading.
-Items coming to the Faculty Senate from the Academic Affairs Committee, Graduate Academic Affairs Committee, Faculty Affairs Committee, or Electoral Committees will be taken up as second reading. - F. Agendas for each Faculty Senate meeting will be distributed to all members of the Faculty Senate and made available to the University community six days in advance of any scheduled meeting time. - G. Minutes of all meetings of the Faculty Senate will be distributed as described above in Section IV under Duties of the Secretary. - H. The President of the University shall have the right to non-concur with any action of the Faculty Senate, but in exercising this right, shall state the reasons for nonconcurrence in a letter to the Executive Committee of the Faculty Senate.
-The Board of Regents shall then be notified of the action of the Faculty Senate and the nonconcurrence of the University President, along with the stated reasons for nonconcurrence.
-A final determination of the matter shall be in the hands of the Board of Regents, and until such time the status quo shall prevail. - I. Standing Rules of the Faculty Senate shall be established by the Faculty Senate and are supplementary to and subject to this constitution. - 1.
-The Standing Rules shall be drafted by the Executive Committee and re-affirmed annually as second reading at the first Senate meeting of the fall semester. - 2.
-The Standing Rules can be revised or suspended by a majority vote of the Senate.
-The Standing Rules must contain/address the following, but are not limited to: - a.
-Procedural orders for conducting meetings and carrying out the business of the Senate - Detailed job descriptions of officers expanding upon responsibilities mandated in Section IV.C - c.
-Expectations of senators - d.
-The procedure for conducting senate business and shared faculty governance processes, including the curriculum and item approval processes established by units
+Items coming to the Faculty Senate from the Academic Affairs Committee, Graduate Council, Faculty Affairs Committee, or Electoral Committees will be taken up as second reading. - F. Agendas for each Faculty Senate meeting will be distributed to all Faculty Senators and made available to the University community, as described above in Section IV.C.3., five days in advance of any scheduled meeting time. - G. Minutes of all meetings of the Faculty Senate will be distributed as described above in Section IV.C.3.

+- H. The University President shall have the right to non-concur with any action of the Faculty Senate, but in exercising this right shall state the reasons for non-concurrence in a letter to the Executive Committee of the Faculty Senate.
+WUBOR shall then be notified of the action of the Faculty Senate and the non-concurrence of the University President, along with the stated reasons for non-concurrence.
+A final determination of the matter shall be in the hands of WUBOR, and until such time the status quo shall prevail. - I. Standing Rules of the Faculty Senate shall be established by the Faculty Senate and are supplementary to and subject to this Constitution. - 1.
+The Standing Rules shall be drafted by the Executive Committee and re-affirmed annually as second reading at the first Faculty Senate meeting of the fall semester. - 2.
+The Standing Rules can be revised or suspended by a majority vote of the Faculty Senate.
+The Standing Rules must address the following, but are not limited to: - a.
+Procedural orders for conducting meetings and carrying out the business of the Faculty Senate; - Detailed job descriptions of officers expanding upon responsibilities mandated in Section IV.C.; - c.
+Expectations of Faculty Senators; - d.
+The procedure for conducting Faculty Senate business and shared Faculty governance processes, including the curriculum and item approval processes established by units.